DuckyShine004/dotfiles/README.md

 # dotfiles
 My configuration for dotfiles.
 I use a combination of both the `vim` and `lua` scripting languages to configure my `neovim` editor.
+I usei the `oh-my-zsh` shell for its speed and efficiency, and I use `tmux` to enchance my workflow experience.
+I hope you enjoy my custom dotfile configurations!

 ## Getting Started
 To ensure a seamless experience moving forward, please go through each of the subsections in a chronological manner.
+Here are some snapshots for the neovim configuration:

 ### Prerequisites
 I use the `vim-plug` plugin manager to manage my plugins.
 To install the `vim-plug` plugin manager, do the following: